 For odd-dimensional CFTs, there is no Weyl anomaly, so that the sphere free energy is independent of $R$.
 It is a non-local observable, a pure number characterizing the CFT.
 The sphere free energy satisfies an RG inequality, $F_{\rm UV}> F_{\rm IR}$, called the $F$-theorem \cite{Jafferis:2011zi,Klebanov:2011gs,Myers:2010xs}.
 Just like the $c$ and $a$ theorems, it is generally applicable only to unitary theories.
 A physical interpretation of $F$ is that it equals the long-range part of the Quantum Entanglement Entropy across a $d-2$ dimensional sphere \cite{Casini:2011kv}.
 This connection with the Entanglement Entropy has enabled a proof of the $F$-theorem in the $d=3$ case \cite{Casini:2012ei}.

 The calculation of the sphere free energy $F$ in some 3D CFTs with extended supersymmetry may be reduced to finite dimensional integrals using the methods of localization \cite{Pufu:2016zxm}.
 For the well-known non-supersymmetric CFTs, such as the $O(N)$ vector model, the Gross-Neveu-Yukawa theory, and conformal QED, one instead has to resort to approximate methods for calculating $F$.
-They include the $1/N$ expansion \cite{Klebanov:2011gs,Klebanov:2011td,Tarnopolsky:2016vvd} and dimensional continuation of the smooth quantity $\widetilde{F} = - \sin\left(\frac{\pi d}{2}\right)F$ \cite{Giombi:2014xxa,Fei:2015oha,Giombi:2015haa,Fei:2016sgs}.
+They include dimensional continuation of the smooth quantity $\widetilde{F} = - \sin\left(\frac{\pi d}{2}\right)F$ \cite{Giombi:2014xxa,Fei:2015oha,Giombi:2015haa,Fei:2016sgs,Tarnopolsky:2016vvd,DeCesare:2022obt} and the $1/N$ expansion \cite{Klebanov:2011gs,Klebanov:2011td,Tarnopolsky:2016vvd,Fraser-Taliente:2025udk}.
 More recently, a novel numerical method for studying 3D CFTs was introduced \cite{Zhu:2022gjc}, and it is attracting considerable interest (see also \cite{Dedushenko:2024nwi,Zhou:2024dbt} for applications of this approach to boundary CFTs).
 This method relies on mapping the spectrum of operator dimensions to the energy spectrum on the spatial 2-sphere supplied with a ``fuzzy sphere" regulator.
 For the case of the 3D Ising model, the fuzzy sphere approach has produced excellent agreement with other calculations of the spectrum of scaling dimensions.
 This method can also be applied to the calculation of $F$, since it may be defined as the Entanglement Entropy across the equator of the spatial sphere.
 The numerical evaluation of this quantity for the 3D Ising model \cite{Hu:2024pen} produced excellent agreement with the earlier result found via dimensional continuation \cite{Giombi:2014xxa,Fei:2015oha}.
 This success motivates us to revisit the dimensional continuation approach to calculating $F$ and extend it to additional conformal models that are non-unitary.

-We will also use another method for approximating $F$, which we call the Long Range Approach (LRA).
-It consists of beginning with the free long-range bilocal action (\ref{S0LR}), adjusting its parameter $s$ to match the field dimension in the usual short-range CFT, and subsequently including the interaction corrections perturbatively.
-We will find that the LRA tends to agree well with the dimensional continuation approach, and in some cases may work even better.
+We will also use another method for approximating $F$, which we call the Long-Range Approach (LRA).
+In this approach, one begins with the free long-range bilocal action (\ref{S0LR}), adjusts its parameter $s$ to match the field dimension in the usual short-range CFT, and subsequently includes the interaction corrections perturbatively.
+We find that the LRA tends to agree well with the dimensional continuation approach, and in some cases may work even better.